 Worcester has been an active contributor to the solar growth in the region.
 Since 2012, more than 1,500 solar systems were installed in our city!
 In only 6 years, from 2011 to 2017, the City installed, and now owns and maintains, 15 solar installations on municipal properties, totaling over 10.5 Megawatt-DC in solar capacity, including the largest municipally owned solar farm (8.1MW) in New England on the top of the Greenwood Street landfill.
-Four more are expected to go live in the summer of 2022.
+Four more are expected to go live soon.

 In 2009, the City initiated a multi-year, multi-million dollar energy efficiency and renewable energy project for municipal buildings.
 The goal was to modernize municipal facilities and reduce energy use, costs and greenhouse gas emissions.
 By the time the project is completed (est. 2024), it will consist of 6 separate phases, including building energy efficiency work at 90+ buildings; 15 renewable energy installations (including New England's largest municipal solar farm); replacement of all municipal parking, parks and streetlights with LED fixtures; and more.
 The total project cost to date is $115 million with life-cycle savings estimated at $164 million - which means that for every dollar we invested we will save more than $1.50!
 As notable as the financial picture is, the environmental benefits are just as impressive - the City has reduced its electrical use by the equivalent of 4,400 Worcester homes (7%) for a year with "brown electricity" (i.e. from burning fossil-fuels).